jetty-project/i-jetty/linux-build-readme.txt

 1)  Check out the project from code.google.com:
     $ svn checkout http://i-jetty.googlecode.com/svn/trunk/ i-jetty-read-only

-2) Build the example web applications:
-        $ cd console
-        $ mvn clean install -Dandroid.home=[path to your android installation]
-        $ cd hello
-        $ mvn clean install -Dandroid.home=[path to your android installation]
-        $ cd chat
-        $ mvn clean install -Dandroid.home=[path to your android installation]

-3)  Build i-jetty.
+2)  Build i-jetty.
 You will need to have maven installed:
         $ cd i-jetty-read-only
         $ mvn clean install -Dandroid.home=[path to your android installation]

-4) Make an sdcard image if you do not already have one:
+3) Make an sdcard image if you do not already have one:
         $ scripts/create-sdcard.sh

-5)  Run i-jetty:
+4)  Run emulator:
         $ emulator -sdcard [path to the sdcard.img created in step 4]

-6)  Install i-jetty:
+5)  Install i-jetty:
         $ adb install target/i-jetty-debug.apk

-7)  If you want to be able to access the webapps running on the phone from your desktop browser, then link up the i-jetty port on the phone to that of your desktop environment.
+6)  If you want to be able to access the webapps running on the phone from your desktop browser, then link up the i-jetty port on the phone to that of your desktop environment.
 For example, assuming i-jetty is running on it's default port of 8080, and you want to be able to access that on your